Ballarat: Pollution

-Air quality in Ballarat is generally good, however dust is sometimes an issue in the summer months and woodsmoke from fireplaces contributes to reductions in visibility in the winter months.
+Air quality in Ballarat is generally good, but dust is sometimes an issue in the summer, and woodsmoke from fireplaces contributes to reductions in visibility in the winter.
 Ballarat's waterways have historically been affected by heavy pollution from both mining and industry.

 The Ballarat Environment Network formed in 1993 to provide a voice for environmental and nature conservation issues in Ballarat and its surroundings.
 Another large lobby group for sustainability in the city is the Ballarat Renewable Energy And Zero Emissions (BREAZE) formed in 2006.
 The City of Ballarat released an Environment Sustainability Strategy for the city in 2007.

 Many parts of urban Ballarat have been affected by the introduction of exotic species, particularly introduced flora.
 Common gorse is one such problem which has prompted the formation of an official Ballarat Region Gorse Task Force in 1999 to control.
 European rabbits and red foxes cause significant environmental damage in the region's agriculture areas.